Are Statistical Methods Obsolete in the Era of Deep Learning? A Study of ODE Inverse Problems: The SEIR model

 The true parameters of the system are set at \(\beta = 2.0\), \(\gamma = 0.2\), and \(\sigma = 0.6\); these values emulate those of highly contagious infectious diseases (such as measles) \citep{becker1998estimating, paterson2013historical, guerra2017basic, masters2023measles}.
 In each simulated dataset, the observation window is from \( t = 0 \) to \( t = 6 \), and a total of 41 equally spaced observations are collected within this time interval.
 See Figure \ref{fig:seir_pinn_full_subset} for an illustration.
 Observations are simulated with multiplicative log-normal noise at 15\%, reflecting realistic measurement variability in epidemiological data.
 The fully observed case has observations on $E$, $I$ and $R$, whereas the missing-component case only has observations on $I$ and $R$.

-In PINN, the hyperparameter $\lambda$ governs the balance between the $L_2$ and the physics losses (see Equation \eqref{eq:pinn}).
-To present the PINN method in the best light, we will show and analyze results for $5$ different values of $\lambda$ at $\lambda = 0.1, 1, 10, 100,$ and $1000$.

-The PINN configuration and training follow standard recommendations, with \citet{van2022physics} being one example.
-More details on PINN configuration are included in the SI Section \ref{sec:pinn_configuration}.
-The MAGI setup, including the default GP kernel and hyperparameter setting, follows the recommended procedure of \citet{yang2021inference}, which is also detailed in SI Section \ref{sec:magi_configuration}.
-For both PINN and MAGI, we use a common discretization set $I$ of $161$ evenly-spaced time steps in the observation time period of $t \in [0, 6]$ to evaluate the physics-based loss component (see Equation \eqref{eq:pinn}) and $W_I$ (see Equation \eqref{eq:WI}, respectively.
+For both PINN and MAGI, we use a common discretization set of $161$ evenly-spaced time steps in the observation time period of $t \in [0, 6]$ to evaluate the physics-based loss component (see Equation \eqref{eq:pinn}) and $W_I$ (see Equation \eqref{eq:WI}), respectively.
 For forecasting, an additional $160$ discretization time steps are used for the out-of-sample period of $t \in (6, 12]$.
-Python codes and the simulated datasets are deposited in an anonymous GitHub repository\footnote{Code for reproducing all results can be found at \href{https://anonymous.4open.science/r/stat-vs-dl-71B2/}{https://anonymous.4open.science/r/stat-vs-dl-71B2/}.}.
+Python codes and the simulated datasets are deposited in an GitHub repository\footnote{Code for reproducing all results can be found at \href{https://github.com/skbwu/stat-vs-dl}{https://github.com/skbwu/stat-vs-dl}.}.